avnig309-dotcom/StockPricePrediction_project/README.md

 - **SMA (20-Day)** — smooths out short-term noise to reveal the underlying trend
 - **SMA (50-Day)** — a longer lens for spotting sustained trends
 - **EMA (20-Day)** — weights recent prices more heavily, so it reacts faster to fresh trend changes than a simple average would
+- **EMA (50-Day)** - reacts more slowly to price changes and reflects the medium-to-longer-term trend rather than short-term swings

 ### Momentum Indicators
 - **RSI (14-Day)** — flags overbought or oversold conditions